aVeryStrangeLoop/aVeryStrangeLoop.github.io/problems/brownianflucpot/main.md

 $$ J(-a,t)=J(a,t)=0$$

 To get the stationary distribution, the left hand side of equation (2) and hence $\frac{\partial J}{\partial x}$ should be zero, which means J should be constant independent of x and t.
-This in turn implies that p(x,t) has to be
+This in turn implies that p(x,t) has to be this.